Skip to Main Content

 How to apply for a student loan

-1. Fill out the FAFSA: The Free Application for Federal Student Aid opens on October 1 each year and will tell you your options for federal student loans.
+1. Fill out the FAFSA: The Free Application for Federal Student Aid will tell you your options for federal student loans based on your need and maximum loan limits.
+If you need additional funding for your education, you can move on to private loans.

 2. Get prequalified with private lenders: Prequalifying with private lenders lets you see your interest rate and terms without a hard credit pull.